-NOTE: This version is for kilns with the DynaTrol 700 control board (Blue Board).
+NOTE: This version is for kilns with a manual control panel and an Orton AutoCone kiln sitter/timer.

 WHY DO A TEST FIRING?

 The test firing is done very slowly, about 16 to 19 hours total to minimize the inner and outer surface temperature differences in the kiln while it goes through its maiden firing.
 Also this will slowly steam off any moisture absorbed by the firebrick during construction, shipping, and storage.